-The Thyroid RFA vs surgery question is a fairly new one, and we have advanced medical technology to thank.
+The Thyroid ablation vs surgery question is a fairly new one, and we have advanced medical technology to thank.

-Until 2002, surgery was one of the only viable treatment options for patients with non-malignant thyroid nodules.
+Until 2002, thyroid nodule removal surgery was one of the only viable treatment options for patients with non-malignant thyroid nodules.
 While effective, this invasive option required significant recovery time and did not necessarily eliminate the need for lifetime medications.

-Over the past 20 years, STARmed has been developing new technologies in the field of soft tissue ablation.
+Over the past 20 years, STARMED has been developing new technologies in the field of soft tissue ablation.
 They were the first to create an electrode specific to the treatment of the thyroid and bring it to America.
-The procedure received FDA clearance in 2018.
+Essentially, this technology allows clinicians to remove thyroid nodules without surgery.
+The procedure received FDA clearance in 2018, and thyroid ablation side effects are minimal.

 In this blog, we’ll discuss thyroid RFA as an alternative to traditional thyroid nodule surgery.
 Continue reading to learn the benefits of this novel procedure and how to incorporate radiofrequency ablation for thyroid nodules into your practice.

-Thyroid RFA is a form of radiofrequency ablation that targets thyroid nodules.
+Thyroid ablation is a form of radiofrequency ablation (RFA) that targets thyroid nodules.
 It’s a minimally invasive, ultrasound-guided procedure.
 The physician will insert a needle electrode into the nodule, destroying the cells using controlled radiofrequency energy.

 The ablated nodule cells are naturally excreted as waste over several months.
 As a result, the nodule decreases in size, allowing the patient to live comfortably without the loss of healthy thyroid tissue.